Pauan/Immutable/README.md

 ----

 Equality is well defined, and is based on [egal](http://home.pipeline.com/~hbaker1/ObjectIdentity.html).
-What that means is that mutable objects are only equal if they are exactly the same object, while immutable objects are equal if they have the same value.
+What that means is that mutable objects are only equal if they are exactly the same object, but immutable objects are equal if they have the same value.
 That means this is true:

     equal(Dict({ foo: 1 }),
           Dict({ foo: 1 }));